Skip to main content

 PhD

-Senior Researcher in Geospatial Health and Digital Pandemic Preparedness
+Senior Researcher in Health Analytics & Modelling

 Thom is principally a mathematical modeller whose work interests span the spectrum of public health research.
 His work within the Centre takes a Systems Dynamics approach to studying the healthcare sector – investigating how demographics shape the demands of healthcare servicing, their financial sustainability, and the unique challenges they introduce.
 He specialises in infectious diseases, incorporating key demographic information into epidemiological forecasting, and identifying underutilised data sources in understanding epidemiological processes.
 Methodologically, he is experienced in stochastic modelling techniques, hierarchical Bayesian frameworks, and quantitative risk assessment methods.
 Thom is actively engaged with the wider societal outreach of scientific work, translating research materials for use in schools by creating audio and video content for general audiences.